acchaulk/Reliable-Data-Transfer-Protocol/README.txt

 Reliable Data Transfer Protocol
 Adam Chaulk and Yang Lu

+The purpose of this project was to implement both GBN and Selective Repeat transfer protocols, and provide simple application layer commands to demonstrate them.

+Build and Run:
 	To build the project, run "make all" in the command line.

-The purpose of this project was to implement both GBN and Selective Repeat transfer protocols.
-We were only able to complete a partial implementation of GBN, as we started the project in C++ and had to revert many of our changes.

 	To run the server, run: "./server gbn windowSize lossRate".
-Next, start the server with /start TO run the client, run: "./client gbn windowSize lossRate" and type /connect localhost and /help for available commands.
+Next, start the server with /start To run the client, run: "./client gbn windowSize lossRate" and type /connect localhost and /help for available commands.

+The commands available are as follows:
+	"/connect hostname" - command for the client side to connect to the server "/start" - command on server side that starts the server "/transfer path/to/file" - transfer the specified message to the other person "/chat message" - sends the specified message to the other person "/stats" - writes stats to output folder in the "log" directory.
+Creates two files, a sender and reciever stats file "/help" - displays the commands available for client or sever "/exit" - exits the program

-For the distribution of the work, we pair programed for this assignment.
+For the distribution of the work, we pair programmed for this assignment.